 Emergency dentist in Oxford & Didcot, Oxfordshire

-If you need a trusted expert emergency dentist in Oxford or Didcot who offers urgent same day appointments and out of hours care, then The Smile Practice can help.
+If you’re looking for a highly experienced emergency dentist in Oxford or Didcot who offers same day appointments or out of hours care, we can help.

 Our highly skilled emergency dental team is led by dentist Dr Ajay Murgai (GDC No: 85639) who has over 14 years extensive dentistry experience including running clinics in Oxfordshire and Harley Street.